speakeasyjs/speakeasy/README.md

 inclusive.
 In other words, if the time-step is 30 seconds, it will look at tokens from 2.5 minutes ago to 2.5 minutes in the future, inclusive.
 If it finds it at counter position 1002, it will return `{ delta: 2 }`.
+If it finds it at counter position 997, it will return `{ delta: -3 }`.

 **Kind**: function